Cycling in Yorkshire & Beyond

 It hosted the French grand prix from 1991 to 2008.
 It also featured on the route of the 2014 Paris-Nice bike race.

 The départ réel is at the Circuit Magny-Cours.
-The peloton head south via Saint-Parize-le-Châtel to Saint-Pierre-le-Moûtier.
+The peloton heads south via Saint-Parize-le-Châtel to Saint-Pierre-le-Moûtier.

 From Saint-Pierre, the race goes east to Neuville-lès-Decize and Saint-Germain-Chassenay.